 What Are Legitimate Work-Related Expenses?

-If you’re unsure about any aspect of your tax return, you can ask a tax accountant to review the information for you and re-lodge your tax return on your behalf.
-Most people prefer to employ the help of a professional and save themselves the headache of lodging their tax return.
-An ITP Tax Accountant will minimise your tax and maximise your tax refund – legally.
-The fees are 100% tax deductible on your next year’s tax return, giving you peace of mind.
+If you’re unsure about any aspect of your tax return, ask a tax accountant to review the information for you and re-lodge it on your behalf.
+This is the safest method, and even if you are audited for that financial year, you’ll have your accountant to guide you through.
+Indeed, most Australians prefer to have a tax professional take over the task altogether.
+Using an ITP Tax Accountant is the easy, affordable, and 100% legal way to minimise your tax obligations and maximise your refund.
+Our fees are fully deductible on your next year’s tax return, giving you excellent value for money and complete peace of mind.